Board of directors: Election and removal

 In practice, it can be quite difficult to remove a director by a resolution in general meeting.
 In many legal systems, the director has a right to receive special notice of any resolution to remove them; the company must often supply a copy of the proposal to the director, who is usually entitled to be heard by the meeting.
 The director may require the company to circulate any representations that they wish to make.
 Furthermore, the director's contract of service will usually entitle them to compensation if they are removed, and may often include a generous "golden parachute" which also acts as a deterrent to removal.

 A 2010 study examined how corporate shareholders voted in director elections in the United States.
 It found that directors received fewer votes from shareholders when their companies performed poorly, had excess CEO compensation, or had poor shareholder protection.
 Also, directors received fewer votes when they did not regularly attend board meetings or received negative recommendations from a proxy advisory firm.
 The study also shows that companies often improve their corporate governance by removing poison pills or classified boards and by reducing excessive CEO pay after their directors receive low shareholder support.

 Board accountability to shareholders is a recurring issue.
-In 2010, the New York Times noted that several directors who had overseen companies which had failed in the financial crisis of 2007–2010 had found new positions as directors.
+In September 2010, The New York Times noted that several directors who had overseen companies which had failed in the 2008 financial crisis had found new positions as directors.
 The SEC sometimes imposes a ban (a "D&O bar") on serving on a board as part of its fraud cases, and one of these was upheld in 2013.